 “Brand new!
-A striking, architect-designed house (for up to 7) set at the back of an undiscovered beach in a Lincolnshire nature reserve”
+A striking, architect-designed house (sleeps 4-7) set at the back of an undiscovered beach in a Lincolnshire nature reserve”

 Just a few miles up the coast from Skegness lies Anderby Creek, an untouched, 10-mile stretch of sandy beach often touted as one of the UK’s best undiscovered beaches.
 At the back of it, a brand-new, ultra-contemporary, off-grid beach house.
 Designed by award-winning architect Jonathan Hendry, The Sandy Feet Retreat is entirely bespoke and incredibly high-spec.
 Built from a ruin using eco-friendly materials like clay and recycled glass, the look is clean, minimalist and very cool.
 With three bedrooms (two kingsize, one bunk), a full kitchen, a patio leading directly to the beach, and a boat house with kayaks and surfboards to borrow, it’s a dream for free-range families.

 This section of coast forms part of a 60-acre nature reserve so the surroundings are rugged and beautiful.
 Sand dunes smothered in wildflowers border the beach, swaying marram grass leads directly to the sand, and wildlife is abundant: look for birds of prey overhead and dolphins or porpoises out at sea.
 Thanks to its east-facing position, sunrises are stunning, but evenings are equally magical: unpolluted skies make it a great stargazing spot (binos included), and there’s an enormous fire pit to keep you toasty.
 Sign us up.

 Information provided by The Sandy Feet Retreat on 03/08/2020.